PrototypeML/PrototypeML/docs/models.md

 the current directory of your project.
 A pop-up window requests the name of your new component; enter the desired name, and click "Ok" to finish creating the new component.
 Blocks, mutators, and files can then be edited by clicking on the component in the library bar, which displays the editor for that component.
 By default, files are created as Python (.py) files.
-You can change the file type from the properties bar of the file editor.
+After creating a file, you can change the file type from the properties bar of the file editor.
 ProtoypeML currently allows file types to be one of (.py, .txt, or .md).

 Folders can be renamed or removed, as desired, by clicking the 3-dot icon in the folder, which displays a pop-up menu of those choices.
 Select rename or remove, as desired.
 Rename displays a pop-up window allowing